isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

   true   ∨⅋ true   = true
 ```

-Here we have taken the same approach as in `def:not` for each argument, we
+Here we have taken the same approach as in `def:not`: for each argument, we
 enumerate every possibilities, giving the answer on the right side of the equals
 sign.
 You will quickly notice that this strategy grows exponentially fast; a
 function of five booleans would require 32 clauses to enumerate every